 When Grandma's dessert recipes were first published in the 19th century, it was safe for people to eat foods that contained raw eggs.
 No one ever gave a thought about a possible link between raw eggs and salmonella nor was anyone concerned about using raw eggs in recipes.

 However, a strain of Salmonella bacteria called enteritidis found its way into the ovaries of chickens and eventually into their eggs during the latter half of the 20th century.
 These bacteria can also be placed on the outside of the shell as it exits the hen's body.

 Eggs with Salmonella look and taste entirely normal, and it is very difficult to tell which eggs are infected.
 It's even difficult to know how many are infected.

-Depending on what report you read, experts estimate from one in every 700 to one in every 20,000 eggs are infected with the bacterium Salmonella enteritidis.
+Depending on what reports you read, experts estimate from one in every 700 to one in every 20,000 eggs are infected with the bacterium Salmonella enteritidis; that's concerning.

 Those at most risk include young children, pregnant mothers, unborn babies, the elderly, and people with impaired immune systems.
-The link between eggs and salmonella needs to be taken seriously.
+Taking simple precautions when using raw eggs in recipes should be taken seriously.

 Because of the salmonella risk, Canadian and United States government agencies recommend that people do not to eat raw eggs or uncooked food made from them.

 In their fact sheet titled Egg Products Preparation, the Food Safety and Inspection Service (FSIS) of the United States Department of Agriculture (USDA) has recommended the following: